AI-Huang/AI-Huang.github.io/content/research/Replication_SENet/index.md

 - Implement the SENet module;
 - Apply the SENet module to the ResNet;
+- Train the ResNet with SENet on CIFAR-10;
-- Re-train the ResNet w/o SENet on CIFAR-10 for benchmark evaluation.
+- Use the re-trained benchmark results of ResNet on CIFAR-10 for comparative evaluation.